 Tips for Making the Most of Wildflower Season

-• Get low and slow — Many of the most beautiful desert wildflowers are only an inch or two tall.
+• Get low and slow — A lot of the most beautiful desert wildflowers are only an inch or two tall.
 Slowing down, crouching beside the trail, and actually spending time with what’s around you makes a dramatic difference in what you notice.
-A macro setting on your phone camera reveals a whole other world.
+The macro setting on your phone camera opens up a whole other world.

 • Explore varied terrain — In desert ecosystems, wildflower communities are tightly tied to soil type and drainage.
 Sandy wash bottoms, rocky slopes, and clay flats will often host completely different species within a few hundred feet of each other.
 The more terrain you cover, the more you’ll see.